lukbut/ensembl_services_platform/README.md

 A database router was defined to ensure all operations of the `GeneAutocomplete` model are piped to the `ensembl_website_97` database.

+A serializer was defined to assist in creating the appropriate JSON representation of the GeneAutocomplete model instance objects which match the provided criteria.

 <h3>Setting up the environment</h3>

 The following notes will assist a user in setting up the endpoint on a